 The share amounts set forth in the column below entitled "Number of Shares Beneficially Owned Assuming Conversion of Series A Preferred Stock" represent the number of shares of common stock beneficially owned by such holder as of March 31, 2025 assuming conversion of all outstanding shares of Series A Preferred Stock owned by such stockholder.
-Applicable percentage ownership in the column below entitled "Percentage of Shares Beneficially Owned Assuming Conversion of Series A Preferred Stock" is based on 21,362,361 shares of common stock outstanding as of March 31, 2025, which assumes that Proposal 3 has been approved and the conversion of all outstanding shares of Series A Preferred Stock into 10,728,414 shares of common stock.
+Applicable percentage ownership in the column below entitled "Percentage of Shares Beneficially Owned Assuming Conversion of Series A Preferred Stock" is based on 21,362,361 shares of common stock outstanding shares of Series A Preferred Stock into 10,728,414 shares of common stock.